 SongBird Logo

-*SongBird Logo was a registered trademark of the Carson City Parlour Productions of Shakopee, Minnesota (no longer in business).
+*SongBird Logo was a registered trademark of the Carson City Parlour Inc. of Shakopee, Minnesota Also known as Carson City Manufacturing, Inc. (The company is no longer in business)

-As I gather information about the SongBird Jukeboxes, built in 1989, I will be adding links and quotes from other sites that I run across.
+As I gather information about the SongBird Jukeboxes, built 1989 to 1991, I will be adding links and quotes from other sites that I run across.

 General info: You'll find the SongBird in several colors, most are in a shade of pink like the above photo.
-A few may be found in other colors.
+A few may be found in red, turquoise, robin's egg blue, and white.
+The standard colors were for top and bottom of "car".
+One could order a white top with any of the colors as an option.
 Some are set up to play 45s, others are set up for CDs.
 The one pictured above plays 45s.
 The taillights blink when turned on.
 There is also a light behind the license plate and in the exhaust outlets.
 The taillights take standard 57 Ford rear light lens either with or without the chrome trim.
 Though the rear bumper looks like the 57 Tbird bumper, it is of one piece construction in fiberglass.
 The license plate area will take a standard license plate frame.
 It's lit from behind.
 Each handbuilt jukebox has a unique serial number.
-It uses the NSM ES-2 mechanism for selecting the records.
-There are 160 selections when all 80 slots are full
+It uses the German NSM ES-2 mechanism for selecting the records.
+There are 160 selections when all 80 slots are full.
+Price from the manufacturer was $4695.

 The following is an excerpt from a Jukebox History written by Jert J. Almind.